A Tutorial Introduction to Gleam -- Part 2

 I’m not sure how expensive splitting and rejoining is in erlang, but I’m

-part of the list at least twice to
+guessing we just iterated over the before part of the list at least twice to

 cause all this to happen.
 Erlang is probably able to reuse existing elements,